MPPA® DPU ARCHITECTURE

 MPPA® DPU Unique Architecture

-The Coolidge™ DPU processor cluster is partitioned between a secure area and an user application area.
+The Coolidge™ DPU (Data Processing Unit) processor cluster is partitioned between a secure area and an user application area.
 The secure area includes a core (RM core) dedicated to security and safety functions, associated with an isolated memory bank.

 The user application zone brings together 16 processing cores (PE cores) and a data movement engine (DMA) connected to a 4MB local memory called SMEM and composed of 16 banks.